-Natural gas is a hydrocarbon consisting mostly of methane, but also other gases like propane and butane.
-The majority of natural gas is produced by the extraction of oil and gas, but it can also be created through more natural processes like the decomposition of organic material to create biogas.
+Natural gas is an odorless, nontoxic gaseous hydrocarbon mixture, consisting mostly of methane, but also other gases such as propane and butane.
+The majority of natural gas is produced by the extraction of oil and gas, but it can also be created through more natural processes like the decomposition of organic materials to create bio-gas.
 Natural gas is a very clean-burning fuel, the cleanest of all hydrocarbons with an octane rating of over 120, which makes it a great fuel for transportation.

 In addition to being domestically produced and cleaner burning than gasoline or diesel, natural gas is also abundant and cheap.
 A gasoline gallon equivalent of natural gas is cheaper on average than gasoline and is expected to remain consistently lower in the near future as estimated by the Energy Information Administration.
 Natural gas is cheaper, cleaner, and more domestic than gasoline or diesel.